Join us to build community and honor Mary Humphrey Kendrick of Greensboro and Rev. Dr. Frank K. Thomas of High Point

 We present the Citation Award to leaders in our Triad community in recognition of their commitment to fighting bias, bigotry, and racism and their extraordinary efforts to make our community a better place for all of us — not just some of us.
-Learn about some of our past honorees.
+In 2020, we are proud to honor Mary Humphrey Kendrick and Rev. Dr. Frank K. Thomas.
+Learn more about our honorees – both past and present.

 As NCCJ’s major annual fundraising initiative, the Citation Award Dinner is an opportunity to share our mission of building a more just and compassionate community and showcase the work that’s made possible through the generous support of people and organizations from across the Triad.